GSA Capital: Background

 GSA was founded in 2005 by Jonathan Hiscock, a former proprietary trader from Deutsche Bank.
-Hiscock was Head of the Global Statistical arbitrage team in Deutsche Bank and took his team of 15 staff to set up GSA.
+Hiscock was Head of the Global Statistical arbitrage team at Deutsche Bank and took his team of 15 staff to set up GSA.
 It was set up as a long/short equity hedge fund.
 David Khabie-Zeitoune, a former trader at Brevan Howard was hired to be its CEO.

 In 2013, GSA launched its $1.7 billion Trend following fund that only charged a 0.5% flat management fee compared to norms of hedge funds that charged a 2% management fee and a 20% performance fee.
 Initially it invested in conventional markets such as currencies, bonds and equities and later on moved into alternative investments such as interest rate swaps.

 In 2015, XTX Markets was spun out of GSA.

 In January 2016, GSA split its £110 million profit among its staff.

 In July 2019, Financial Times reported that GSA had created “Alpha Capture” programme that imported human intuition into its algorithmic trading models.
 GSA also set up an internal “TradeLab” for deeper parsing of the data, hiring a few of the traders and salespeople as non-quant “discretionary” portfolio managers.

 In October 2021, GSA stated it would be investing in cryptocurrencies.

 In November 2021, GSA announced it would transition from a hedge fund to a private trading firm to focus on better performing strategies as well as returns and would return capital to external investors.

 Since 2010, the firm had only hired 25 out of 5,000 applicants.
 Many of its employees have PhDs in mathematics.